 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
 You may want to consider:

 - A physical therapist who is experienced in pediatrics and developmental disorders.
-Some physical therapists have a pediatric practice and will work with you and your child in the clinic, home, school, or community environment.
+Some physical therapists have a pediatric practice and will work with you and your child in the clinic, home, school, and community environment.

 - A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in pediatric physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to developmental conditions such as DS.
+This physical therapist has advanced knowledge, experience, and skills that may apply to developmental conditions such as DS.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.